jmzeng1314/TF_map/readme.md

 Get the position of choosed gene according to GENCODE database. ( gencode_v29_human_gene_info  and  gencode_vM20_mouse_gene_info  in mysql)

-first the choosed gene will change the positon.the zoom_in and zoom_out will also change the position.
+first the choosed gene will change the positon.
+Then zoom_in and zoom_out will also change the position.

 #### part 3 :  search peaks by gene